DanielHopper/double-booked/README.md

 This solution starts by splitting up Events into their start and end components.
 It then puts these components into a list, and sorts that list.
 This sorted list represents what you would see if you were to stack all events on a calendar.
 This means that, if one start component occurs before a previous event has been closed off by its end component, those two events overlap.

-By recording all 'active' events (those who haven't been closed by an end component), and using the combinatorics library to find all pairs of active events each time another is added, we can record all conflicts in one scan of the list.
-The conflicts are stored in a set structure, to ensure that duplicates aren't recorded.
+The next step involves scanning through the list of components.
+For every start component, new conflicts are potentially accumulated.
+This is done by a set union of all pairs of newly 'active' events (meaning their start has been seen, but not their end) and the previously recorded conflicts.
+Union is used to ensure no duplicates are recorded.

 Sort time complexity: O(n log n)